 Mr. Gavidia has been engaged as an independent consultant to the Company since February 4, 2016.
-In connection with his appointment as Vice President of Operations on August 4, 2016, Mr. Gavidia and the Company entered into a new independent consulting agreement (the "Second Independent Consulting Agreement").
+In connection with his appointment as Vice President of Operations on August 4, 2016, Mr. Gavidia and the

+Company entered into a new independent consulting agreement (the "Second Independent Consulting Agreement").
 The Board appointed Mr. Gavidia as the Interim CEO on January 31, 2018 and subsequently confirmed Mr. Gavidia's appointment as the CEO of the Company.

-Mr. Gavidia was CEO of the Company during fiscal 2024.
-Mr. Gavidia's annual salary remained unchanged since fiscal 2023 at US\$377,585 (approximately \$509,703).
+Mr. Gavidia was CEO of the Company during fiscal 2025.
+Mr. Gavidia's annual salary remained unchanged since fiscal 2023 at US\$377,585 (approximately \$525,637).
+Mr. Gavidia has 3,968,814 outstanding RSUs, and no outstanding options to purchase Common Shares or SARs as of the date of the Circular.